 Wensleydale Creamery produces five types of Wensleydale cheese depending on the age and flavours - Real Yorkshire Wensleydale, Mature Wensleydale, Extra Mature Wensleydale, Blue Wensleydale and Oak Smoked Wensleydale.

-A Real Yorkshire Wensleydale is creamy-white in colour has a supple, crumbly, moist and flaky texture.
+A Real Yorkshire Wensleydale is creamy-white in colour and has a supple, crumbly, moist and flaky texture.
 It appears similar to a young Caerphilly.
-The flavour is mild, clean, and slightly sweet with hints of wild honey savour and fresh acidity.
-As it ages the cheese develops a fuller, deeper flavour as well becomes firmer.
+The flavour is mild, clean, and slightly sweet, with hints of wild honey savour and fresh acidity.
+As it ages, the cheese develops a fuller, deeper flavour as well becomes firmer.
 Yorkshire Wensleydale cheese produced by Wensleydale Creamery is available in truckles/cylinders or block shaped in varying shapes and sizes up to 25kg.

-Wensleydale goes well with fruit cake, apple and is a perfect accompaniment during lunchtime or tea time.
+Wensleydale goes well with fruit cake and apples and is a perfect accompaniment during lunchtime or teatime.
 It also tastes delicious with hot desserts like fruit pies and crumbles.
-It is the king of cheeseboard where its fresh, milky sweetness and robust flavours rule the roost.
+It is the king of a cheeseboard, where its fresh, milky sweetness and robust flavours rule the roost.

 Mature Wensleydale is a harder, flavoured variant of Wensleydale.

 Extra Mature Wensleydale is the strongest Wensleydale aged for nine months.

 Blue Wensleydale is a blue-veined cheese that has been the supreme champion winner at the British Cheese Awards 2012.

-Blended Wensleydale, flavoured with delicate fruits like cranberries, apricots, pineapples, ginger, garlic and chives is one of the favourites buys at the creamery.
+Blended Wensleydale, flavoured with delicate fruits like cranberries, apricots, pineapples, ginger, garlic and chives, is one of the favourite buys at the creamery.

 Wensleydale cheeses complement fruity white wine, such as Pinot Grigio.